 From the north to the south, traverse Italy for peerless operatic performances in the country that can claim to have invented the art form.

-Begin at Parma’s annual Verdi Festival for sumptuous operatic performances of works by the father of dramatic opera.
+Begin at Parma’s annual Verdi Festival for sumptuous operatic performances of works by the father of dramatic opera, including new productions of Macbeth and Attila.
 Continue to Milan’s Teatro alla Scala for Verdi’s lyric opera Ernani, and Mozart’s youthful, comic La finta giardinera.
-Travel south to Naples, where the Teatro di San Carlo presents a surrealistic, quasi-balletic take on Prokofiev’s The Love for Three Oranges, and then onwards to Palermo in Sicily for Rigoletto under the direction of Emmy Award-winning actor John Turturro.
+Travel south to Naples, where the Teatro di San Carlo presents Verdi’s moving tale of faith and love, Nabucco, and then onwards to Palermo in Sicily for Rigoletto under the direction of Emmy Award-winning actor John Turturro.

 In addition to glorious nights at the opera, savour the passionate abundance of Italian life: art, architecture, fashion, shopping, food and fine wine.
 La vita bella – e l’opera bellissima!